 Former kingdom, now Free State: Bavaria offers many reasons to love it: the hearty cuisine, the beer, the good Franconian wine, its dialect, the Bavarian way of life, the beautiful landscape in the run-up to the Alps...
 In Franconia, small walled towns with historic townscapes such as Rothenburg ob der Tauber lure you on a city walk, in Munich the many beer gardens, the Hofbräuhaus or in autumn the Oktoberfest.
 Tourist magnets are also the university city of Erlangen and the toy city of Nuremberg, as well as the three-river cities of Passau, Regensburg, Würzburg, Augsburg, Berchtesgaden and Mittenwald.
 In Bavaria mountaineers and mountain hikers, skiers and water sports enthusiasts and many others get their money's worth.
 And at the highest point of the federal state, the 2963-metre-high Zugspitze, you have a breathtaking view of the high mountains of the Alps under a Bavarian blue sky, the "Kaiserwetter".

-5 course surprise menu with aperitif, a night in a double room & breakfast€355 für 2
+5 course surprise menu including a aperitif, a night in a double room & breakfast€355 für 2 Personen

 Angebot für junge Feinschmecker unter 30 Jahren Aperitif, Amouse bouche, 3-Gang-Menü, 2 Gläser Wein, Mineralwasser, Kaffee€75 pro Person